mupezzuol/list-of-courses-certifications/README.md

 ## Courses <a name="courses"></a> :pencil2:

+Below is a list of the courses I completed.
+There are currently 40 courses with a total of 418.5 hours.

 #### Linux

 - Linux I: Getting to know and using the terminal. _School: [Alura](https://www.alura.com.br/)._ _Duration: 4h._ :paperclip:[here](https://cursos.alura.com.br/certificate/72e5b5c3-7ee4-4dee-94d2-84481e5b73b0)